dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.md

 #### Requesting an SSL certificate

 If you need to [purchase a certificate](/articles/getting-started-ssl-certificates/) right away, choose this option.
 ClickFunnels includes a certificate with their services to secure your site.
-We talk about this more in ["What are certificates?"](#what-are-certificates-?).
+We talk about this more in [What are certificates?](#what-are-certificates-?).

 #### Exploring the API